dojo/docs/dojox/grid/EnhancedGrid/plugins/Exporter.rst

 _ExportWriter – The Base Class
 ------------------------------

 This is an abstract class for all of the writers used in the Exporter plugin.
 It applies the strategy pattern to break the export work into several stages, and provides interfaces for all of them.
 Implementations might choose to override some of the functions in this class thus providing their own functionality.
 The Exporter will go through the grid row by row.
 In every row, all the Views will be reached and the header row is only handled once.
-The APIs exposed by this class to implementors is shown below.
+The APIs exposed by this class to implementers is shown below.
 You can implement them by extending "dojox.grid.enhanced.plugins.exporter._ExportWriter".

 beforeHeader(grid):
 	We are going to start moving through the grid.
 Is there anything we should do now?